-Four Level I fieldwork experiences are scheduled throughout the OT curriculum beginning in the spring semester of the Junior year.
+There are three Level I fieldwork experiences scheduled throughout the OT curriculum.
 Each experience consists primarily of observation with beginning hands on experience in the area of assessment, documentation, and treatment planning and implementation.
 Specific assignments will be given that allows the student to integrate their coursework with real life situations in the clinic.

 Level II Fieldwork-